-Revision History1

-Table of Contents2
+Table of Contents1

 Introduction5

-Definitions
+Definitions6

 Overview of Belong To8

 Vision9

 Mission9

 Values9

 Model of Youth Work Practice10

-Child and Vulnerable Young Adult Protection & Welfare Policy Statement10
+Child and Vulnerable Young Adult Protection & Welfare Policy Statement11

-Key Principles for best practice in Child Protection
+Key Principles for best practice in Child Protection11

-Key Legislative Provisions and Policy Documents12
+Key Legislative Provisions and Policy Documents13

-Legislation12
+Legislation13

-Child Care Act 199112
+Child Care Act 199113

-Protections for Persons Reporting Child Abuse Act 199813
+Protections for Persons Reporting Child Abuse Act 199814

 Child Trafficking and Pornography Act 199814

-Section 176 of the Criminal Justice Act 200614
+Section 176 of the Criminal Justice Act 200615

 Criminal Justice (Withholding of Information on Offences against Children and Vulnerable Persons) Act 2012

-The Equal Status Acts15
+The Equal Status Acts16

 Data Protection Acts and Freedom of Information Act

 National Vetting Bureau (Children and Vulnerable Persons) Act 2012

-Children First Act 2015 17
+Children First Act 201517

-Criminal Law (Sexual Offences) Act 201717
+Criminal Law (Sexual Offences) Act 2017

-Policies and Strategies18
+Policies and Strategies

-Better Outcomes, Brighter Future: The National Policy Framework or Children and Young People, 2014-2020
+Young Ireland - Policy Framework 2023-2028

-Cineáltas: Action Plan on Bullying18
+Cineáltas: Action Plan on Bullying19

 Connecting for Life.
 Ireland's National Strategy to Reduce Suicide 2015 - 2020

-United Nations Convention on the Rights of the Child 19

-Internal Policies and Procedures 20

-Roles and Responsibilities 21

-The Board: 21

-The Quality, Safety and Safeguarding Committee: 22

-Designated Liaison Person 22

-Deputy Designated Liaisons 22

-Responsibilities of DLP (& DDLP) 22

-Mandated Persons 23

-Responsibility to Report: 25

-Reporting Procedures 26

-Reporting Procedure for Non- Mandated Persons 26

-What Constitutes reasonable grounds for a child protection or welfa

-concern?

-Reporting Procedures for Mandated Persons

-Joint reporting

-Reaching the Threshold

-Mandated Assisting 29

-Sharing information 30

-Protection from civil liability 31

-Dealing with a Suspicion of Child Abuse 32

-Referral Procedures and reporting 32

-Family or Carers 32

-Exemptions from requirements to report 33

-Dealing with a Disclosure 33

-Suggested Guidelines: 33

-Ongoing Support 35

-Retrospective disclosures by adults 36

-Reporting suspected Crime to the Gardai 36

-Confidentiality 36

-Exchange of information, Dealing with Disclosures/Reporting Procedures s
+United Nations Convention on the Rights of the Child

+Internal Policies and Procedures20

+Roles and Responsibilities

+The Board: .21

+The Quality, Safety and Safeguarding Committee: .
+22

+Designated Liaison Person .
+22

+Deputy Designated Liaisons .
+22

+Responsibilities of DLP (& DDLP) .
+22

+Mandated Persons .
+23

+Responsibility to Report: .
+25

+Reporting Procedures .
+26

+Reporting Procedure for Non- Mandated Persons .
+26

+What Constitutes reasonable grounds for a child protection or welfa concern? are

+Reporting Procedures for Mandated Persons .
+27

+Joint reporting .
+29

+Reaching the Threshold .
+29

+Mandated Assisting .
+29

+Sharing information .
+30

+Protection from civil liability .31

+Dealing with a Suspicion of Child Abuse .31

+Referral Procedures and reporting .
+32

+Family or Carers .
+32

+Exemptions from requirements to report .
+32

+Dealing with a Disclosure .
+33

+Suggested Guidelines: .
+33

+Ongoing Support .
+35

+Retrospective disclosures by adults .
+36

+Reporting suspected Crime to the Gardai .
+36

+Confidentiality .
+36

+Exchange of information, Dealing with Disclosures/Reporting Procedure s

+.
+37

+Recording and Retention of Information .
+37

+Allegations against a Staff Member or a Volunteer .
+38

+In case of an Emergency- Out of hours .41